mwgribben/abc-of-chairmanship/13_points_of_order.markdown

 ### How to put a point of order

-Members who want to raise a point of order must do so *immediately* the alleged breach has occurred, and must address the chair directly and not the member who has been interrupted.
+Members who want to raise a point of order must do so *immediately* once the alleged breach has occurred, and must address the chair directly and not the member who has been interrupted.
 In putting a point of oder, the interjector must not make anything like a speech.
 The point of order must be put briefly and directly in the form of a question, and prefaced by ‘Chair, is it in order to –’ (here follows the point of order).

 ### Points of explanation